UWE Bristol - USA

 Entry onto undergraduate programmes

-- or a score of 26 or higher in the ACT.
+- or a score of 21 or higher in the ACT (American college testing).

 UWE Bristol accepts SAT scores directly via Collegeboard.
 Our Collegeboard Code is 7409.